Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Introduction

 Although existing MVC methods have achieved significant progress in the past decade, their performance is still limited in the following issues.
-Some MVC methods depend on too many hyper-parameters.
-But in a real clustering application, there is no label information that can be used to tune them.
-Besides, many MVC methods have suffered from high complexity, so they are difficult to solve large-scale data clustering tasks.
-In addition, previous works usually conduct the consistency of multiple views directly in the embedded feature space, which reduces the capability of features to preserve the diversity among multiple views.
-The consequence is, if certain views' clustering structures are highly fuzzy, the effect of the views with clear clustering structures will be limited and thus results in poor clustering performance.
+Firstly, some MVC methods have to depend on many hyper-parameters, which might be sensitive to different datasets.
+Since the real-world clustering tasks usually have no label information to help select the setting of hyper-parameters, the methods with less or insensitive hyper-parameters are needed.
+In addition, previous works usually conduct the consistency of multiple views directly in the embedded feature space, which reduces the capability of features to preserve the diversity information among multiple views.
+The consequence is, if certain views' clustering structures are highly fuzzy, the effect of the views with clear clustering structures will be limited, which results in poor clustering performance in all views.

-Recently, single-view clustering based on deep learning has been widely studied and has achieved impressive performance \cite{xie2016unsupervised,ghasedi2017deep,yang2017towards,ren2020deep}.
-Deep autoencoder, one of the popular deep models, has good feature representation capability and its computing complexity is linear to data size.
-Based on this, we propose a novel deep MVC method, namely self-supervised discriminative feature learning for multi-view clustering (SDMVC), to overcome the aforementioned issues of MVC.